MohammadSaifulIslam/artshala-client/README.md

 - Stripe payment method impleament
 - Instructor can add new classes and see totall enrolled students
 - Admin can manage users (make instructor and admin also)
-- Website have a dark and light mood
+- Dark and light mood impleament